Dessix/screeps-local/README.md

 ## Engine
 * Creep movement, they just never move, intents get added to DB and presumably processed, but no update
-* Spawns.
-They spontaneously vanish from the DB for unknown reasons